David17c/Dfetch/README.md

 # Dfetch

-A clean and practical system information tool with easy to understand output and fast startup times.
-It is designed to provide useful system information while being both lightweight enough to launch instantly with your terminal and very easy to configure.
+Dfetch is a lightweight system information tool focused on clean output, fast startup times, and simple configuration.
+It provides useful system details without the complexity of heavily customizable alternatives.

 <table>
   <tr>